Cure Violence Has Had a Big Year in 2017

 The Movement to Make Violence a Health Issue

 - Participated in three congressional briefings on violence as a health issue, and out partners have participated in many more

 - Co-led a national conference centered on violence as a health issue – the Healing Justice Alliance Annual Conference

 - Continued to convene and co-lead a group of more than 400 partners who have joined us as part of the National Collaborative on Violence as a Health Issue, which serves to lead and guide the movement (www.violenceepidemic.org)

 - Cure Violence has received extensive and prominent coverage in the media

 - The health understanding of violence was feature on Morgan Freeman’s Through the Wormhole on the Science Channel

-- The Cure Violence approach has been recommended in New York Times, Washington Post, The Guardian, among others
+- The Cure Violence approach has been recommended in The Guardian, among others

-- We have published important articles explaining violence as a health issue and advocating for it to be understood and treated as such, in the journal Nature and for the World Economic Forum
+- Published important articles explaining violence as a health issue and advocating for it to be understood and treated as such, in the journal World Economic Forum

 2017 has been a big year for Cure Violence and our partners.
 We are grateful for everyone involved in this work and appreciate your support in our efforts.
 Together, we can cure violence!